syncfusion-content/xamarin-docs/Xamarin/SfComboBox/ComboBox-Filtering-Options.md

 * SuggestAppend - Both of these

-`ComboBoxeMode` property is used to choose the suggestion display mode in SfComboBox control.
+`ComboBoxMode` property is used to choose the suggestion display mode in SfComboBox control.
 The default value is Suggest.

 ## Suggesting Choices in List